MvdDonk/brewfather/README.md

    - Copy the logging ID from the URL (format: `http://log.brewfather.net/stream?id=YOUR_LOGGING_ID`)

 2. **Temperature Entity**: You need a Home Assistant entity that provides temperature readings:
-   - The entity can be any sensor that reports temperature values
+   - The entity must report temperature in Celsius (°C), Fahrenheit (°F), or Kelvin (K)
-   - The value must be numeric (will be converted to Celsius for Brewfather)
+   - The sensor's main state value will be used (entity attributes are no longer supported for simplicity)
-   - You can optionally specify an attribute of the entity instead of using the main state
+   - The integration automatically converts units to the proper format for Brewfather

 ### Configuration Steps
 1. Go to the Brewfather integration configuration
-2. Enable "Custom Stream" option
+2. Enable "Custom Stream for temperature monitoring" option
 3. Fill in the required fields:
-   - **BrewFathers logging-id**: Enter just the ID portion from your Custom Stream URL
+   - **Brewfather Logging ID or Stream URL**: Enter the ID or paste the complete URL
-   - **Full entity name for temperature**: Enter the complete entity ID (e.g., `sensor.fermentation_temperature`)
-   - **Attribute name** (optional): If your temperature is stored in an attribute instead of the main state
+   - **Temperature Sensor**: Select from available temperature entities

+### Enhanced Features 🆕
+- **Smart URL Parsing**: Paste the complete Brewfather stream URL - the integration will extract the logging ID automatically
+- **Temperature Unit Validation**: Automatically validates and converts Celsius, Fahrenheit, and Kelvin
+- **Entity Validation**: Real-time validation ensures your selected sensor provides valid temperature data
+- **Connection Testing**: Tests the logging ID with Brewfather during setup

 ### Example Configuration
-- **Logging ID**: `abc123def456` (from URL `http://log.brewfather.net/stream?id=abc123def456`)
+- **Logging ID**: `abc123def456` or paste complete URL `http://log.brewfather.net/stream?id=abc123def456`
-- **Entity name**: `sensor.fermentation_temperature`
-- **Attribute name**: Leave empty if using the main sensor state, or specify like `temperature` if the value is in an attribute
+- **Temperature Sensor**: Select from dropdown of available temperature entities

 ### Troubleshooting
-- **"Logging-id seems invalid"**: Check that you've copied only the ID portion from the Brewfather Custom Stream URL
+- **"Invalid logging ID format"**: Check that you've copied the correct ID or URL from Brewfather
-- **"Entity not found"**: Verify the entity ID is correct and the entity exists in Home Assistant
-- **"Attribute not found"**: Check that the specified attribute exists and contains a numeric temperature value
+- **"Entity not found or unavailable"**: Verify the entity exists and provides numeric temperature values
+- **"Unsupported temperature unit"**: Ensure your sensor reports temperature in °C, °F, or K
+- **"Connection test failed"**: Verify your Brewfather Custom Stream is enabled and the logging ID is correct

 The integration will automatically post temperature updates to Brewfather during its regular update cycle (every 15 minutes by default).